Skip to Main Content

 Hookworm in Dogs: Signs, Treatment & Prevention

-Intestinal parasites can reside in your dog's intestines, leading to unpleasant symptoms.
+Hookworms can reside in your dog's intestines, leading to unpleasant symptoms.
 In puppies, a parasitic infection can be extremely serious.
-In this blog post, our veterinarians in Ankeny will discuss hookworms in dogs, how they are transmitted, and what can be done to treat and prevent them.
+In this post, our vets in Ankeny will discuss hookworms in dogs, how they are transmitted, and what can be done to treat and prevent them.

 What are hookworms in dogs?